Light and Space: Themes

 Irwin and Turrell, for instance, investigated the phenomenon of sensory deprivation (which influenced the development of their similarly spare light works) as part of the art-and-technology program initiated by the Los Angeles County Museum of Art in 1967.
 Wheeler’s RM 669 (1969) comprises curved white walls encased by a floor and ceiling that seem to recede with every step one takes toward the square of light positioned on the far wall, rendering viewers unable to fix their eyes on any surface.
 For his series of works on the theme of alchemy, Eric Orr has used natural light as well as blood and fire in his environments that produce extreme retinal responses.
 Mary Corse's large white-on-white glass canvases have glass micro-beads embedded in the acrylic paint to create a surface that shifts dramatically with the light.
 Helen Pashgian created acrylic spheres, globes with an unreal glow, seemingly lighted from within.
 More recently, Gisela Colon, who has been recognized in Artforum as a next generation light and space artist, has created "irregularly shaped wall mounted acrylic orbs... scarab-like objects achieve their iridescence via the play of natural light, yet the sculptures appear to change color as one moves around them, as if lit by multihued bulbs."

+The movement is also referred to as "California Minimalism," as art critic Sascha Crasnow notes, due to its incorporation of Minimalism's reductive qualities while introducing a distinct Californian emphasis on the interaction of light and space.
+Additionally, it is closely associated with "Finish/Fetish," a term introduced by John Coplans in the late 1960s, which denotes the use of plastics with glossy finishes and highly polished surfaces, as exemplified by artists such as Billy Al Bengston, Craig Kauffman, Ken Price, and John McCracken.

-McCracken states the following.
+John McCracken states the following.
 "I was always primarily interested in form alone, but then to make a form, you have to make it out of something.
 So color seemed a natural material to use, because color is abstract.
 If you make a form that appears to be composed of color, then you have something, an object, that's pretty abstract.
 Just form alone would be more abstract, of course, because it's just a mental idea, but you don't have anything there for your perceptions to grapple with unless you make it out of a material.
 However, if you make it out of metal, or stone, or wood, or whatever, then you have something that to my mind may overemphasize the physical aspect and therefore be difficult to perceive as purely mental.
 An important thought behind this is that all things are essentially mental - that matter, while quite real on the one hand, is on the other hand composed of energy, and in turn, of pure thought."